Do LG TVs Have Bluetooth

 pairing bluetooth device to LG TV

-Once you’ve enabled Bluetooth, it can take a few seconds before you hear your audio after turning on the TV.
+Once you’ve enabled Bluetooth, it can take a few seconds before you hear audio after turning on the TV.

 If you’re having any issues connecting your Bluetooth device to your TV, try using the LG Easy Bluetooth Connect Guide.